 For children with newly diagnosed AML, treatment typically starts with an induction phase that may include chemotherapy, immunotherapy, targeted therapy (i.e., a FLT3 inhibitor), and supportive care.
-Intrathecal chemotherapy may be used to treat CNS disease seen at diagnosis or as prophylaxis (i.e., to prevent later development of CNS disease).
-In patients achieving remission, treatments may include chemotherapy, targeted therapy, and HSCT.
-Although overall survival rates remain suboptimal in childhood AML, the use of currently accepted treatment regimens results in CR rates of 85% to 90%.
+Intrathecal chemotherapy may be used to treat CNS disease seen at diagnosis or as prophylaxis (i.e., to prevent later development of CNS disease).6 In patients achieving remission, treatments may include chemotherapy, targeted therapy, and HSCT.
+Although overall survival rates remain suboptimal in childhood AML, the use of currently accepted treatment regimens results in CR rates of 85% to 90%.6

 Chemotherapy for most pediatric AML patients includes an anthracycline (usually daunorubicin) plus cytarabine, sometimes given with other drugs such as etoposide.
 Alternative regimens may help reduce exposure to anthracyclines, which are associated with late cardiotoxicity.
-For example, clofarabine plus cytarabine has demonstrated survival rates comparable to standard chemotherapy in a randomized, multicenter phase 3 trial.47

 Immunotherapeutic approaches may improve clinical outcomes beyond what can be achieved with chemotherapy alone.
 Accordingly, patients with newly diagnosed AML may also receive gemtuzumab ozogamicin, an antibodydrug conjugate (a CD33-directed monoclonal antibody linked to the cytotoxic agent calicheamicin).
-In the COG trials AAML03P1 and AAML0531, gemtuzumab ozogamicin was well tolerated, safe in combination with intensive chemotherapy, and effective as shown by reduced relapse risk and improved event-free survival, with favorable outcomes demonstrated even in infants under 1 year of age.
-48 Some evidence suggests that the clinical benefit of gemtuzumab ozogamicin may be correlated to the level of CD33 expression on the leukemic cell surface.
-49 Gemtuzumab ozogamicin has been incorporated as part of treatment for all patients in AAML1831, an ongoing phase 3 randomized trial of the COG (NCT04293562).
-This study, which is enrolling patients with de novo AML up to the age of 22, is comparing standard therapy (cytarabine and daunorubicin) including gemtuzumab ozogamicin to CPX-351 (a liposomal formulation of cytarabine and daunorubicin) and gemtuzumab ozogamicin.
+In the COG trials AAML03P1 and AAML0531, gemtuzumab ozogamicin was well tolerated, safe in combination with intensive chemotherapy, and effective as shown by reduced relapse risk and improved event-free survival, with favorable outcomes demonstrated even in infants under 1 year of age.48 Some evidence suggests that the clinical benefit of gemtuzumab ozogamicin may be correlated to the level of CD33 expression on the leukemic cell surface.86 Gemtuzumab ozogamicin has been incorporated as part of treatment for all patients in AAML1831, a recent phase 3 randomized trial of the COG (NCT04293562).

 Targeted therapies may also provide additional clinical benefit; in particular, therapies targeting FLT3 mutations have been extensively studied in AML, including midostaurin, sorafenib, and gilteritinib.
 Midostaurin is FDA approved for treatment of adults with newly diagnosed, FLT3 mutation-positive AML in combination with chemotherapy,50 while gilteritinib, a highly potent and selective FLT3 inhibitor, is approved for adults who have relapsed/refractory AML with a FLT3 mutation.51 Sorafenib, a multikinase inhibitor, does not have a specific approval in AML, but has been evaluated in both adult and pediatric patients with newly diagnosed AML.
 In the COG AAML1031 trial, sorafenib was evaluated in combination with conventional induction chemotherapy and as single-agent maintenance therapy in children with high allelic ratio FLT3-ITD-positive AML.
-Sorafenib was relatively well tolerated and appeared to provide a clinical benefit, suggesting it may improve outcomes in this patient population.49
+Sorafenib was relatively well tolerated and appeared to provide a clinical benefit, suggesting it may improve outcomes in this patient population.48

 A FLT3-targeting strategy is currently under study as part of the aforementioned COG phase 3 trial, AAML1831; i.e., gilteritinib is added for patients with FLT3 mutations (NCT04293562).
-Gilteritinib was selected for this trial based on promising results in adults with newly diagnosed or relapsed/refractory FLT3-mutated AML.^{52,53} Liposome-encapsulated daunorubicin and cytarabine
+Gilteritinib was selected for this trial based on promising results in adults with newly diagnosed or relapsed/refractory FLT3-mutated AML.^{52,53}